-Southcoast: Douglas Highway Resurface & Sidewalk Repair (Beginning 2021) (Project #SFHWY-00058)
+Southcoast: Douglas Highway Resurface & Sidewalk Repair (Project# SFHWY-00058)

-The purpose of the proposed project is to improve and resurface approximately 2.5 miles of Douglas Highway from St. Ann's Avenue to Egan Drive including upgrades to the roundabout and bridge surface.
-The project will repair various elements of the existing road infrastructure such as sidewalks and curbs, culverts and drainage, and signage.
+The Alaska Department of Transportation and Public Facilities (DOT&PF) is designing a project to improve and resurface approximately 2.5 miles of Douglas Highway, extending from St. Ann's Avenue to Egan Drive.
+This project will include upgrades to the roundabout and the bridge surface.
+Additionally, it will involve repairs to various aspects of the existing road infrastructure, such as sidewalks, curbs, culverts, drainage systems, and signage.